geochasm/DRCOG_Buildings/workflow.md

 ### Validate the import with your eyes before uploading!

  * Run the [JOSM validator](http://wiki.openstreetmap.org/wiki/JOSM/Validator).
 Check for any errors it detects.
  * Check for small building parts that should be joined to the main building.
-We've already found a few examples of these in the data (see [issue #19](https://github.com/osmlab/labuildings/issues/19)), so make sure you keep an eye out for these.
+We've already found a few examples of these in the data (see [LA Building Import - issue #19](https://github.com/osmlab/labuildings/issues/19)), so make sure you keep an eye out for these.
 To join small parts, select both polygons and select **Tools > Join overlapping Area**.
  ![screen shot 2016-04-04 at 2 38 36 pm](https://cloud.githubusercontent.com/assets/695934/14264162/74ab59f4-fa73-11e5-8c4e-896c7fa2c2e4.png)

  * If it's a small sliver, it makes sense that the "proper" data is on the larger object.
 Delete all the tags on the sliver and join the two objects.